Smarter Financial

 4 min read

-First things first, virtual digital assets (VDAs) means any number, code, information, or token (not being Indian or any foreign currency), generated through digital representation or cryptographic means.
+First things first, virtual digital assets (VDAs) are any number, code, information, or token (not being Indian or any foreign currency), generated through digital representation or cryptographic means.
 This definition is as per the new clause (47A) under Section 2 of the Income-tax Act, 1961 (ITA) in the Finance Act, 2022.

 It is to be noted that cryptocurrencies or NFTs are traded on crypto exchanges, which may or may not exist in India.
 Also, there may not be any direct interaction between the buyer and the seller, as these exchanges facilitate the transactions directly.